Courses Taught

 Principles of Macroeconomics

 Principles of Macroeconomics is designed to introduce classic macroeconomic issues such as inflation, unemployment, interest rates, exchange rates, and budget deficits.
-The course will offer a unified framework for tackling these issues and examine the effects of various policies, including monetary and fiscal policies, on individuals’ overall behavior.
+The course will offer a unified framework for tackling these issues and examining the effects of various policies, including monetary and fiscal policies, on individuals’ overall behavior.

 Business Abroad: Greece